 - Physician Assistants

-- Ordained Clergy and Commissioned Chaplains (M.Div. with 4 hours CPE)
+- Ordained Clergy and Commissioned Chaplains (M.Div. with 4 units of CPE)

 - Attorneys (JD in counseling specialties only)